Xomega-Net/Xomega.Docs/docs/generators/services/web-api.md

 ### Model configuration

-Parameters specified in the model configuration that are used by this generator consist of just the namespace for the service contracts, in case when the *Namespace* generator parameter is not set.
-This is specified in the `svc:services-config` element under the top level `config` model element, which is conventionally placed in the `global_config.xom` file, as illustrated by the following snippet.
+The model configuration parameters that are used by this generator consist of just the namespace for the service contracts, in the case when the *Namespace* generator parameter is not set.
+This is specified in the `svc:services-config` element under the top-level `config` model element, which is conventionally placed in the `global_config.xom` file, as illustrated by the following snippet.

 ```xml title="global_config.xom"
 <svc:services-config namespace="MySolution.Services.Common" />